-Another good SEO practice to add an alt attribute to each image.
+Another good SEO practice is to add an alt attribute to each image.
 This text shows when your image does not load for some reason.
-It also tells the search engine that the image is all about.
+It also tells the search engine what the image is all about.

 6. Use Targeted Keyword In The Beginning